RoboCupAtHomeJP/AtHome2025/rules/OPL/gpsr_en.md

   The *Instruction Point* is announced during the *Setup Days*.
 - **People**:
   - **Host**: The *host* instructs the robot commands given by the `TC`.
-  The *host* may be a person different from the competing team.
-  However,
+  The *default host* is a `TC` member.
+  However, the competing team can decided whether to choose an *internal host* (member of the competing team) before the task begins during the *Setup*.
+  In such case, DEM scoring deduction will be applied.
   - **Guests**: Guests interact with the robot through gestures and other means depending on the selected task.
-  Up to three (3) guests will be inside the *Arena*.
+  Also, the number of guests will vary based on the selected commands, typically ranging from 1 to 5.

 ## Procedure